-- o The BPD along with a number of other communities is into the third year of a Mutual Aid Agreement with Middlesex County cities and towns which allows for the sharing of resources. - o In an effort to enhance its community engagement and communication with the community, the Belmont Police continue to successfully use social media as an additional tool for reaching out to citizens.
-We currently have 5,083 people following us on twitter and 1,502 likes on our Facebook page. - o In addition to enhanced 911, The Belmont Police also introduced Smart 911 in 2015.
-Smart 911 is a service that allows citizens across the U.S. to create a Safety Profile for their household that can provide information to 9-1-1 communications and emergency management officials during an emergency.
-Smart 911 offers 3 services to communities, the ability to provide additional information during a 9-1-1 call in order to enhance emergency response, the ability to answer questions for emergency management to better plan for and respond to disasters, and the ability to opt-in and receive emergency notifications from your community.
-When a citizen volunteers to signs up for Smart 911 and creates a Safety Profile, they have the ability to opt-in to any of the services that their community offers, all within one account.

-- O The two Officers assigned to the BPD "Car Seat Installation Program" installed 199 Child Car Safety Seats this year.
+- o The BPD along with a number of other communities is into the fourth year of a Mutual Aid Agreement with Middlesex County cities and towns which allows for the sharing of resources. - O Social Media In an effort to enhance its community engagement and communication with the community, the Belmont Police continue to successfully enhance the use of social media as an additional tool for communications with citizens.
+We currently have 6,175 people following us on twitter and 2,144 Likes on our Facebook page.
+Social Media has become an important tool for police departments around the country in terms of staying connected to the constituents that they serve.
+Considering the limited resources that the Department can provide to the use of Social Media, both Facebook and Twitter accounts have proven successful. - The two Officers assigned to the BPD "Car Seat Installation Program" installed 168 Child Car Safety Seats this year.
 This program is a tremendous benefit to residents and is well received.
-The officers involved handle all the scheduling and attempt to make the appointments for times that will have minimum impact on residents and patrol operations. - The BPD continues to have a strong Auxiliary component to assist the Patrol Division.
-The BPD Community Services Divisions reports that Belmont Police Auxiliary donated a total of 3,146 volunteer hours in 2015. - O The Communications Division continues to utilize a Grant from the State 911 Department of Massachusetts.
+The officers involved handle all the scheduling and attempt to make the appointments for times that will have minimum impact on residents and patrol operations. - O The BPD continues to have a strong Auxiliary component to assist the Patrol Division.
+The BPD Community Services Divisions reports that Belmont Police Auxiliary donated a total of 1,956 volunteer hours in 2016. - O The Communications Division continues to utilize a Grant from the State 911 Department of Massachusetts.
 This Grant allows the Operations Manager to offset salaries, overtime, fund the costs of per diem dispatchers and the replacement of selected communication equipment.
-The Communications Division has fully implemented State mandated emergency medical dispatch protocols, including extensive quality control on all requests for emergency medical services. - o The Communications Division is in the process of replacing all of the base radios in town for all departments.
-The project also includes the renovation of the 9-1-1 Dispatch center including all of the electronics and new portable radios for the Police and Fire Departments. - Implemented a new Public Safety radio and communication systems to ensure effective emergency communications using Capital Funds approved at the 2015 Town Meeting.
+The Communications Division has fully implemented State mandated emergency medical dispatch protocols, including extensive quality control on all requests for emergency medical services.